(Note: In this blogpost Publishers are male and Authors are female. This is purely for simplicity, not sexism.)

 Authors make money in two ways: one is from book sales.
 The other is the ancillary benefits of writing, such as getting speaking gigs, growing your business, film rights, and much more.
 We’ll only talk about the economics of book sales here.

-(Note: We’re also not considering ebooks here.
-Amazon gives a much higher royalty on Kindle but numbers are still small in India and data is hard to come.
-Internationally, a Kindle-only model is well-proven, but we haven’t come across any strong case studies in India so far.
-If you know of any, please share/connect us.)
+(Note: We’re also not considering eBooks here.
+Amazon gives a much higher royalty on Kindle but numbers are still small in India and data is hard to come by.
+Internationally, a Kindle-only model is well-proven, but in India it is still a handful of authors like Sundari Venkatraman – they are more the exception than the rule.)

-The math in Traditional Publishing is pretty simple.
+The math in Traditional Publishing in India is pretty simple.
 The author gets a certain % as royalty on each copy sold.
 The industry norm is 8%.